Nam-Duong427/CTF/forensics/flags are stepic/solution.md

 ![](https://github.com/Nam-Duong427/CTF/blob/main/forensics/flags%20are%20stepic/image.png)

-Moreover, the width and height of the image is larger than others.
+Moreover, the width and height of the image are larger than others.

 ![](https://github.com/Nam-Duong427/CTF/blob/main/forensics/flags%20are%20stepic/img_size.png)